stevejchacon/pizzatip/README.md

 <br>

 ## Insights (condensed version)
-### Please refer to the pdf file titled *pizza_tip_report.pdf* for the full in-depth analysis of this project.
+### Please refer to the pdf file titled *pizza_tip_report* for the full in-depth analysis of this project.
 Everything below is a smaller and more condensed version of this project.
+This is a folder that contains a jpeg image of each page.
+The pdf format resulted in too low of a resolution to see images clearly.

 There were questions that influenced the desire to start tracking the data as well as questions that arose over time.
 Here is a list of a few questions that originally influenced this project: